 Minnesota Resources

-To find out about key benefits and services in Minnesota and how to apply, select from the menu below on the left.
+To find out about key benefits and services in Minnesota and how to apply, select from the topics below.

 Private Sponsor Organizations are local, regional, and national organizations that recruit, support, and oversee private sponsor groups as they prepare for, receive, and guide refugee newcomers arriving through the Welcome Corps.
 Organizations may be locally based or work in coordination with local partners or local networks.
 PSOs coach Private Sponsor Groups in carrying out core private sponsorship services, including making connections with local community organizations and services.
 They also support Private Sponsor Groups in navigating the sponsorship process, including group dynamics and supporting refugees from diverse experiences and backgrounds.
 Learn more about the role of Private Sponsor Organizations here.